msalvaris/gpu_monitor/README.md

 This is a library and script for monitoring GPUs on a single machine and across a cluster.
 You can use it to record various GPU measurements during a specific period using the context based logger or continuously using the gpumon command.
 The context logger can either record to a file which can be read back into a dataframe or to an influxdb database.
 Data from the influxdb database can then be accessed using the python influxdb client or can be viewed in realtime using dashboards such as Grafana.
 Examples created in Juypyter notebooks can be found [here]()

-Here is the example output using the influxdb log context with a Grafana dashboard
+Below is example output using the InfluxDB log context with a Grafana dashboard

 <p align="center">
   <img src="static/gpu_dashboard.gif" alt="Grafana GPU Dashboard"/>